Internet Marketing Dictionary

 See Double Opt In listed above.

 A company that rents space on a web server to customers who want to have a web page.
+A popular example would be InMotion Hosting.

 The person who runs a website from a technical standpoint.
 The webmaster is usually the person who creates and uploads the webpages to the web server and maintains control over the entire site.